Washington Justice: Franchise history

-Early years: 2019–present

-Washington Justice's first regular season OWL match was on February 16, 2019, against the New York Excelsior in which Washington lost 1–3.
+Washington Justice's first OWL match was on February 16, 2019, against the New York Excelsior in which Washington lost 1–3.
 The Justice's first victory did not come until the last match of Stage 1, when on March 17, the team defeated the Florida Mayhem by a score of 3–2, giving Washington a Stage 1 record of 1–6.
 Despite numerous pickup throughout the season, including the acquisitions of Hong "ArK" Yeon-jun from the New York Excelsior and Nikola "sleepy" Andrews from the San Francisco Shock, the Justice struggled throughout the first three stages of the season, posting a 2–19 record in the first 21 games.
 However, they team performed much better after the league's implementation of an enforced 2-2-2 role lock for Stage 4.
 Behind the damage duo of Ethan "Stratus" Yankel and Corey "Corey" Nigra, the team lost only one match in their final seven games to finish the in 17th place with an 8–20 record.

 Following the 2019 season, the Justice parted ways with their entire coaching staff.
 The team also parted ways with six of their players, leaving Stratus, Corey, and ArK, as well as the tank duo Lukas "Lullsish" Wiklund and Elliot "Ellivote" Vaneryd, who did not play in the 2019 season due to visa issues.
 Washington signed former Los Angeles Gladiators assistant coach Seetoh "JohnGalt" Jian Qing as their new head coach and picked up several veterans to the team, such as support player Kwon "AimGod" Min-seok and tank player Gye "Roar" Chang-hoon.
 After a 3–9 start to the 2020 season, both Corey and Stratus retired.
 Shifting to an all-Korean roster, the team picked up former Vancouver Titans players Choi "JJanu" Hyeon-woo and Lee "Stitch" Chung-hee in late May to early June.
 Head coach JohnGalt left the team shortly after the signing of Stitch, and Washington promoted performance coach Han "Sup7eme" Seung-jun as their new head coach.
 After finishing the 2020 regular season with a 4–17 record, the Justice swept both the Vancouver Titans and Dallas Fuel in the North America play-in tournament to qualify for the season playoffs.
 Ahead of the North America playoffs, the Justice signed former Dallas Fuel damage player Jang "Decay" Gui-un.
 In their first match in the North America bracket, Washington squandered an early 2–0 lead over the San Francisco Shock and lost by a score of 2–3, sending them to the lower bracket.
 The Justice won their next two games, defeating the third-seeded Paris Eternal and fourth-seeded Florida Mayhem.
 Needing one more win to qualify for the Grand Finals Bracket, Washington next faced the top-seeded Philadelphia Fusion.
 However, the Justice lost the match, 0–3, ending their playoff run.